hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 TLS handshake, such that the details about the attestation technology are agnostic to the TLS handshake itself.

-To give the peer information that the handshake signing key, the TLS Identity Key (TIK) private key, is properly secured, the associated evidence has to be verified by that peer.
+To give the peer information that the handshake signing key is properly secured, the associated evidence has to be verified by that peer.
 Hence, attestation evidence about the security state of the signing key is needed, which is typically associated with evidence about the overall platform state.
 The platform attestation service ensures that the key attestation service has not been tampered with.